Master of Management (Accounting and Finance)

 At MBS we offer a comprehensive program to support your learning, develop your skills and enrich your degree.
 We encourage you to be involved both on and off campus and to make the most of your time outside the classroom.

-We also offer the Business Practicum and Global Business Practicum subjects, which sees groups of students undertake a real business consulting subject over 10 days for an organisation within Australia or overseas.
-In this video, you will find out what being an in-company consultant at CUB (AB InBev) was like for student, Maria Cruz.
-You will hear more about the project and what their host and mentor, Isaac Lowrie, Strategy Director (APAC South), thought about the team's contributions during their time in the office.
+Consulting Subjects: MBS offers the Business Practicum and Global Business Practicum subjects, which sees groups of students undertake a real business consulting project over 10 days for an organisation within Australia or overseas.
+In this video, you will find out what being an in-company consultant at CUB (AB InBev) was like for Maria Cruz (MIB, 2018).
+You will hear more about the project and what her host and mentor, Isaac Lowrie, Strategy Director (APAC South), thought about the team's contributions during their time in the office.

 Australia´s No.1 Accounting Department